Marker Logo

 The original parade ground was used for drill, reviews, and ceremonial function.
 It was large enough for a body of 500 men and long enough to front a full complement of officers quarter.
 A bandstand and a 100-ft flag pole in the center of the parade were the focal point of the cantonment until after World War II.

-Erected by Fort Bliss.
+Erected 1999 by Fort Bliss.

 Topics.
 This historical marker is listed in this topic list: Military.
 A significant historical year for this entry is 1890.

 Location.
 31° 48.622′ N, 106° 26.209′ W. Marker is in Fort Bliss, Texas, in El Paso County.
-Marker can be reached from Sheridan Road near Pershing Road, on the right when traveling north.
+It can be reached from Sheridan Road near Pershing Road, on the right when traveling north.
 On the side of the crossover road between Sheridan Road and Pershing Road.
 Touch for map.
 Marker is in this post office area: Fort Bliss TX 79916, United States of America.
 Touch for directions.

 Initial Construction Period Marker image.
 Click for full size.

-Photographed By Kevin W., April 13, 2016
+Photographed by Kevin W., April 13, 2016

 2. Initial Construction Period Marker